tahoe-lafs/tahoe-lafs/docs/architecture.rst

 still retaining high reliability, but large unstable grids (where nodes are coming and going very quickly) may require more repair/verification bandwidth than actual upload/download traffic.

-Tahoe-LAFS nodes that run a webserver have a page dedicated to provisioning
-decisions: this tool may help you evaluate different expansion factors and view the disk consumption of each.
-It is also acquiring some sections with availability/reliability numbers, as well as preliminary cost analysis data.
-This tool will continue to evolve as our analysis improves.